Vanilla-OS/handbook/articles/en/first-setup.md

 ## Other Settings

-You can find other options in Settings or tweak your graphical environment in GNOME Tweaks.
+You can find other options in Settings or tweak your graphical environment in GNOME Tweaks, by following the [Installing GNOME Tweaks](https://docs.vanillaos.org/handbook/en/install-gnome-tweaks) guide.

 We hope you will have a great time using Vanilla OS!